- Constructors

 void parameter(int ipar, double value, double scale)

-You can set the ranges in which parameters are allowed to float with
+- You can set the ranges in which parameters are allowed to float

 void upper_limit(int ipar, double value)